oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 The `$filter` system query option allows clients to filter a collection of resources that are addressed by a request URL.
-The expression specified with `$filter` is evaluated for each resource in the collection, and only items where the expression evaluates to true are included in the response.
-Resources for which the expression evaluates to false or to null, or which reference properties that are unavailable due to permissions, are omitted from the response.
+The expression specified with `$filter` is evaluated for each resource in the collection, and only items where the expression evaluates to `true` are included in the response.
+Resources for which the expression evaluates to `false` or to `null`, or which reference properties that are unavailable due to permissions, are omitted from the response.

 The [OData-ABNF](#ODataABNF) `filter` syntax rule defines the formal